Second Mexican Empire: Conservative and traditionalist turn in the government

+Fall of the empire

-In October 1866 Maximilian moved his cabinet to Orizaba, near the Gulf Coast port of Veracruz.
+As France withdrew its military, Maximilian's empire was headed toward collapse.
+In October 1866 Maximilian moved his cabinet from the capital to Orizaba, near the Gulf Coast port of Veracruz.
 He was widely rumored to be leaving Mexico.
 He contemplated abdication, and on 25 November held a council of his ministers to address the crisis faced by the Empire.
 They narrowly voted against abdication and Maximilian headed back towards the capital.
 He intended to appeal to the nation in order to hold a national assembly which would then decide what form of government the Mexican nation was to take.
 Such a measure however would require a ceasefire from Juárez.
 The president of the republic would never consider an offer from the foreigner placed on the throne by Juárez's Mexican political enemies with the aid of a foreign power.
 Republican army troops on the ground were fighting to defeat those supporting the emperor.

 After the hopeless national assembly project fell through, Maximilian focused on military operations.
 In February 1867, the last of the occupying French troops departed for France.
-Maximilian headed for the city of Querétaro to join the bulk of his Mexican troops, numbering about 10,000 men.
-The liberal generals Escobedo and Corona converged on Querétaro with 40,000 men.
+Maximilian headed for the city of Querétaro, north of the capital, to join the bulk of his Mexican troops, numbering about 10,000 men.
+Republican generals Escobedo and Corona converged on Querétaro with 40,000 men.
 The city held out until being betrayed by an imperial officer who opened the gates to the liberals on 15 May 1867.

 Maximilian was captured and placed on trial with his leading generals Mejía and Miramón.
-All three were tried, sentenced to death and later executed on 19 June by the army of the Restored Republic.
+All three were tried, sentenced to death and executed on 19 June 1867 by the republican army.